Words do Hurt

-So what can be learned from this story, which is actually based on fact?
+What can be learned from this story, that is actually based on fact?

 An increase in awareness is necessary.
 Of course we can disagree, not like something or believe someone's ideas are wrong.
 But our comments and the way that we criticise needs to be carefully thought out as harm can so easily be done long-term, a memory can affect someone's life.